 Fate kept us closer to home during our summer vacation this year and that gave us the opportunity to take full advantage of excellent Saskatoon berry picking!
 Every other year we have gone to Manitoba around the end of July and just miss their Saskatoon season.
 Then by the time we get home, we've missed our picking season as well.
 But not this year...

 Besides eating them straight up, Saskatoon Berry Pancakes were my very first Saskatoon berry culinary experience.
 When I was a kid I had many fun adventures picking wild Saskatoon berries, but the best was when we were camping and I'd get up early and go Saskatoon berry picking with my Uncle Garry.
-Afterwards, we'd head back to the campsite and whip up Saskatoon Berry pancakes for the entire family (you can read more about that HERE. ) And although it was a substandard boxed pancake mix, those Saskatoon berries made the pancakes the best ever!
+Afterwards, we'd head back to the campsite and whip up Saskatoon Berry pancakes for the entire family (you can read more about those berry picking experiences HERE. ) And although it was a substandard boxed pancake mix, those Saskatoon berries made the pancakes the best ever!
 And that is what inspired me to create this pancake recipe.
 This truly is the most spectacular pancake recipe I've ever eaten!
 I only wish my Uncle Garry was here to try them...

 If you love berry pancakes you're going to love Saskatoon berry pancakes.
 And if you've never had a Saskatoon berry, are you ever in for a treat.
 Saskatoon berries are like blueberries, but better!
 And since Saskatoon berries have a short season you'll want to take advantage of it and make this pancake recipe - it will not disappoint!
 These pancakes are far superior to plain old pancake mix with Saskatoons added to the batter.